 Remembering the Miles Park United Methodist Church in Miles Park

-Historically, the building was home to the Miles Park United Methodist congregation, founded by Lyman Ferris in 1832 in Newburgh Township.
-The congregation initially met in a farmhouse near Harvard Avenue and East 71st Street before relocating to Newburgh’s town hall.
-In 1841, the church received a plot of land at Miles Park Avenue and present-day East 91st Street from Theodore Miles’s estate.
-This location became the site for a new frame church in 1850.
+The building originally housed the Miles Park United Methodist Church, which was founded in 1832 by Lyman Ferris in Newburgh Township.
+The congregation first met in a farmhouse near Harvard Avenue and East 71st Street before relocating to Newburgh’s town hall.
+In 1841, it received a plot of land at Miles Park Avenue and present-day East 91st Street from the estate of Theodore Miles.
+A new frame church was built on this site in 1850.

-As the steel industry expanded in the neighborhood during the 1850s, the congregation’s size grew.
-The original church was moved to East 92nd Street and Walker Avenue in 1872 to make room for a larger church building.
-A new building for Miles Park United Methodist Church was constructed between 1872 and 1883 in the Gothic Revival architectural style.
-The church lost its 85-foot-high steeple to a fire in 1925, and the interior was renovated with more contemporary designs in 1937.
-Despite these changes, the church building remained part of the Miles Park Historic District, which was added to the National Register of Historic Places in 1974.
+As the steel industry expanded in the 1850s, the congregation grew.
+In 1872, the original church was moved to East 92nd Street and Walker Avenue to make way for a larger structure.
+Between 1872 and 1883, a new Gothic Revival-style church was constructed.
+The building lost its 85-foot steeple to a fire in 1925, and the interior was modernized in 1937.
+Despite these changes, the church remained part of the Miles Park Historic District, which was listed on the National Register of Historic Places in 1974.

-Union-Miles Park began to decline in the 1960s due to broader shifts in urban development and economic challenges.
-The Miles Park Methodist Church congregation disbanded in 1978, and the church building was sold to the predominantly African-American congregation of Allen Chapel-Missionary Baptist Church in 1979.
-Later, the church was sold to the Pentecostal Determine Church of God congregation.
-In 2020, the closed church’s roof failed, causing the congregation to relocate.
+The Union-Miles Park neighborhood began to decline in the 1960s due to economic shifts and urban redevelopment.
+The Miles Park United Methodist congregation disbanded in 1978, and the church was sold the following year to Allen Chapel Missionary Baptist Church, a predominantly African American congregation.
+It was later acquired by the Pentecostal Determine Church of God.
+In 2020, after the church’s roof failed, the congregation relocated, leaving the building vacant.

 4 Comments